zyang01/zyang01.github.io/_posts/2025-03-16-on-cost-benefit-analysis.md

 Earlier this morning, I got rather annoyed again when I was in the shower doing unspeakable things.
 The following cost-benefit analysis appeared in my head.

 If I got it wrong, what is the worst-case scenario?
-I become a laughing stock and maybe get my 30 seconds of fame by shouting God and love at the world.
+I become a laughing stock and maybe get my 30 seconds of fame by [shouting God and love](../on-legislature/){:target="_blank"} at the world.
 Boss Man would take up residence in a handful of minds for 30 seconds.
 I am already [90% there](../on-sexual-theology/){:target="_blank"} on being a laughing stock.

 If I got it right, then I keep my clear conscience before God when [shit hits the fan](https://letter.hesaid.love/){:target="_blank"}, and I get to say bitch, I told you so.